matthewhartstonge/attribute/README.md

 This project aims to make it really easy to make Go based projects comply with Open Source Licensing requirements.

-Currently, it is a little naive as I've written this quick template-driven prototype in an hour.
+It reads a `.attribute.yaml` file and the local`Gopkg.toml` file then builds out a license file, notice and

 ## .attribute.yaml file

-The attribute file requires 2 objects, your project, and a list of attributions to be made.
+The attribute file requires 1 object, your project, and optionally a list of manual attributions to be made.

 ### project model